tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 How often requests are made ............................

-In TradingView production and staging, `/mapping`_ is requested twice a day.
-Based on the response, mapping is generated on the TradingView side.
 During development, you can implement partial mapping, not for all supported instruments.
+If you want TradingView manually request `/mapping`_, contact your TradingView manager.

+During the final testing, TradingView sets automatic requests which will be triggered twice a day.

 How to test the endpoint
 ..........................

 Use the :doc:`trading integration test <../trading_tests/index>` to check the accuracy of symbol mapping.
-The test verifies that symbols in the `/instruments`_ match the TradingView symbols.
+The test verifies that:
+  - `/mapping`_ contains existing TradingView symbols.
+  - `/instruments`_ contains only those broker symbols for which mapping was implemented.